varugheseben/edurek-data_science/Time Series Analysis and Forecasting Methods/Introduction.md

   - **Auto Regression(AR) Model** : A time series model which uses past observation from the linear regression model to predict the values.
   - **Moving Average(MA) Model** : A time series model that takes the average of the data depending upon the M value and gives the predicted result.
   - **ARMA (AR + MA) Model** : This model uses the combination of AR and MA to predict the values.
   - **ARIMA (AR + I + MA) Model** : This model can be used with stationary and non stationary data to predict the values.
 ARIMA stands for AutoRegressive Integrated Moving Average.
+We should use this model in the case of data set which has seasonal dependency.
      - I represents the use of differencing of raw observations to make the time series stationary
   - **SARIMA(Seasonal Autoregressive Integrated Moving Average)** : This model extends ARIMA by incorporating seasonality components to handle periodic fluctuations in the data and provide better forecasting results.